webix-hub/gitbook-webix-jet/chapter1.md

 Open the path *index.html#!/top* and you’ll see the page with *start* view inside of the *top* one.

+You can have a look at the [demo](https://github.com/webix-hub/jet-demos/tree/01_basic) that shows how a basic application with Webix Jet is created.

 ## Creating subviews